Our services will work together in integrated ways in partnership with patients, GPs and hospitals

 The course is run by a Dietician and Diabetes Specialist Nurse.
 A maximum of 6 people with diabetes attend each course.
 You are welcome to bring along a friend or partner with you.

-The dates for Freedom For Life courses for Salisbury are here.
+The Freedom For Life courses dates are available here.

 Courses in the north and west of the county are currently being organised.